blues/app-accelerators/51-rooftop-hvac-predictive-maintenance/README.md

 - **Thermistors.** 16-sample average of 12-bit ADC counts, convert to resistance via the divider ratio, convert to temperature via the β equation, convert to Fahrenheit.
 - **CT.** The SCT-013-030 emits an AC signal.
 A 2-resistor divider with a 10 µF capacitor biases the signal to Vref/2 so the ADC sees only positive voltages.
 The firmware derives the DC offset from a 256-sample mean, then computes RMS over ~20 mains cycles (1480 samples) and scales at 30 A per volt RMS.
-- **SDP810.** I²C continuous measurement mode started once at boot; each read pulls three bytes (MSB, LSB, CRC) and divides by the 125 Pa variant's 60 count/Pa scale factor.
+- **SDP810.** I²C continuous measurement mode started once at boot; each read pulls three bytes (MSB, LSB, CRC) and divides by the 125 Pa variant's **240 count/Pa** scale factor.
+The 500 Pa variant uses 60 count/Pa — don't mix the two up, the two variants share the same part family name.

 ### Event payload design